James Madison University School of Music

 Prescreening Deadlines (for all audio/video materials and/or composition portfolio):

-February 28, 2014 all programs: all materials must be submitted for full consideration for an assistantship.
+February 28, 2015 all programs: application file must be complete (except for on-campus interview/audition) for full consideration for an assistantship.